jawj/mostly-ormless/README.md

 <a name="act3"></a>Act 3: In which we create a set of simple shortcut functions on top, which looks a little bit like an ORM but really isn't
 --

-In the final Act, I aim to make the simple one-table stuff fall-off-a-log easy with some straightforward helper functions.
+In the final Act, I aim to make the simple one-table CRUD stuff fall-off-a-log easy with some straightforward helper functions.
 For these helper functions I generate a set of overloaded signatures per table, which means the return type and all other argument types can be inferred automatically from the table name argument.

+I haven't yet done anything to help with JOINs, but that may be worth considering for the future.

 **`SELECT`**